DRB has changed its name to Laurel Road. To read our most recent, updated review of DRB/Laurel Road, please visit our Laurel Road Review page.

 - A 5-year interest rate is between 3.95%-5.90% for a fixed rate APR and is between 2.99%-5.42% for a variable interest rate

 All loans are fee-free, thus there are no fees at the time of loan origination or any type of penalty for paying the loan of early.
 Furthermore, the company offers loan forgiveness in the event of the borrower’s death or permanent disability.
-The amount of the loan varies and may cover up to the full amount of remaining federal and private loans.
+The amount of the loan varies and may cover up to the full amount of remaining federal and private student loans.

 What are the Benefits?